• Summary

 37 cementitious products.

-38 (b) The authority, in collaboration with the New York state office of
+38 (b) The authority, in collaboration with the department of state and

-39 general services, shall adopt rules to implement the program established
+39 the office of general services, shall adopt rules to implement the

 41 (i) eligibility criteria for grant applications;